- General questions and answers about cancer

-Cancer begins when cells in a part of the body start to grow out of control.
+Cancer starts when cells in a part of the body start to grow out of control.
 There are many kinds of cancer, but they all start because of out-of-control growth of abnormal cells.

 Cells become cancer cells because of damage to DNA.
 DNA is in every cell and directs all its actions.
-In a normal cell, when DNA gets damaged the cell either repairs the damage or the cell dies.
+In a normal cell, when DNA gets damaged the cell either repairs the damage or dies.
 In cancer cells, the damaged DNA is not repaired, but the cell doesn’t die like it should.
-Instead, this cell goes on making new cells that the body does not need.
+Instead, this cell goes on making new cells that the body doesn’t need.
 These new cells will all have the same damaged DNA as the first cell does.

 People can inherit damaged DNA, but most DNA damage is caused by mistakes that happen while the normal cell is reproducing or by something in our environment.
-Sometimes the cause of the DNA damage is something obvious, like cigarette smoking.
-But often no clear cause is found.
+In most cases, no clear cause is found.

-In most cases the cancer cells form a tumor.
-Some cancers, like leukemia, rarely form tumors.
+Cancer cells often form a tumor.
+But some cancers, like leukemias, rarely form tumors.
 Instead, these cancer cells involve the blood and blood-forming organs and circulate through other tissues where they grow.

 Cancer cells often travel to other parts of the body, where they begin to grow and form new tumors that replace normal tissue.
-This process is called metastasis.
+This process is called metastasis (meh-tas-tuh-sis).
 It happens when the cancer cells get into the bloodstream or lymph vessels of our body.

 No matter where a cancer may spread, it’s always named for the place where it started.
 For example, breast cancer that has spread to the liver is still called breast cancer, not liver cancer.
 Likewise, prostate cancer that has spread to the bone is metastatic prostate cancer, not bone cancer.

 Different types of cancer can behave very differently.
-For example, lung cancer and breast cancer are very different diseases.
+For example, lung cancer and colon cancer are very different diseases.
 They grow at different rates and respond to different treatments.
-That’s why people with cancer need treatment that is aimed at their particular kind of cancer.
+That’s why people with cancer need treatment that’s aimed at their kind of cancer.

 Not all tumors are cancer.
-Tumors that aren’t cancer are called benign.
-Benign tumors can cause problems—they can grow very large and press on healthy organs and tissues.
-But they cannot grow into (invade) other tissues.
+Tumors that aren’t cancer are called benign (be-nine).
+Benign tumors can cause problems – they can grow very large and press on healthy organs and tissues.
+But they can’t grow into (invade) other tissues.
 Because they can’t invade, they also can’t spread to other parts of the body (metastasize).
 These tumors are almost never life threatening.